anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

-> **NOTE**: If you're interested in getting notified for the latest Anbox Cloud releases, make sure you subscribe to notifications on the [announcements category](https://discourse.ubuntu.com/c/anbox-cloud/announcements/55) on the Anbox Cloud discourse.
+[note type="information" status="Note"]If you're interested in getting notified for the latest Anbox Cloud releases, make sure you subscribe to notifications on the [announcements category](https://discourse.ubuntu.com/c/anbox-cloud/announcements/55) on the Anbox Cloud discourse.[/note]

 Anbox Cloud allows upgrades from older versions to newer version.
 This describes the steps necessary to perform the upgrade.

 The upgrade instructions detail the revisions each charm needs to be upgraded to, to bring it to the latest version.
 Next to the upgrade of the charms any used images or addons need to be updated as well.

-> **Warning**: Before you perform the upgrade ensure that you perform a backup of critical data you don't want to lose.
+[note type="caution" status="Warning"]Before you perform the upgrade ensure that you perform a backup of critical data you don't want to lose.[/note]

 ## Upgrade OS